wp-plugins/disable-xml-rpc/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. XML-RPC is now disabled!

+To re-enable XML-RPC, just deactivate the plugin through the 'Plugins' menu.

 == Frequently Asked Questions ==

 = Is there an admin interface for this plugin? =